Retail Customer Experience: An Amazing Customer Experience From TSA?

 Here are five things I took away from this experience.

-Of the five takeaways mentioned in the article, which one should stores be particularly mindful of?
+What retail lessons can be learned from the TSA experience detailed in the article?
+Which of the five takeaways mentioned in the article should stores be particularly mindful of?